ArmandoSF17/Michael-Schumacher-Tribute/README.md

 # Michael-Schumacher-Tribute
-A Tribute to Michael Schumacher for FreeCodeCamp.org This is my first project, a test.
+A Tribute to Michael Schumacher for "FreeCodeCamp.org".

-I hope I will improve and do better and better!
+This is my first project, I hope I will improve and do better and better!